agkozak/agkozak-zsh-prompt/README.md

 Demo:

 [![agkozak ZSH Prompt (Singe-Line)](https://asciinema.org/a/155904.png)](https://asciinema.org/a/155904)

+**UPDATE: These prompt-drawing issues seem to have been fixed in ZSH 5.6.**

+## Optional Left-Prompt-Only Mode

+If you would like to have the Git status displayed in the left prompt, set

+    AGKOZAK_LEFT_PROMPT_ONLY=1

 ## Custom Colors
 If you would like to customize the prompt colors, change any of the `AGKOZAK_COLORS_*` variables from their defaults to any valid color and add it to your `.zshrc`.
 The following are the available color variables and their defaults: